 Jumping straight in between the groggy pair, I would launch into the most interesting, enthralling and captivating tales of total adventure.
 Dad rarely stayed awake until the end.

-And she was right.
+And she was RIGHT.
 They were totally great.

 Now as an adult I am still dreaming.
 They are my best kept secret.
 (Except that I tell everyone about them, blog about them, brag about them and now write articles about them).

 My dreams have always been pretty cool.
 I’m sure my parents can testify to that.
-Usually after ‘morning-story-time’ they went back to sleep themselves, just because they were so jealous of my awesome subconscious.
-However, these days, my dreams are great for a whole new reason.
-Nowadays… my dreams are psychic.
+I mean, usually after ‘morning-story-time’ they went back to sleep themselves.
+Because they were so JEALOUS and probably wanted to do some dreaming of their own.

 Secondly, I have inarguable evidence to prove that my brain is two steps ahead of me at night time.
 (N.B.
 This does not include night-times when I am awake and drunk, because in those situations my brain is nowhere to be found at all.)

+So.
 The other night I had a dream about an old friend of mine.
 We used to be best friends in boarding school.
 Our teenage lives were more or less one and the same.
 However due to the unfortunate process of growing up, making mistakes, picking countries, careers, ethics, boys, men, girls (in her case…), we went our separate ways.

 My cousin is also friends with this girl.
-Randomly in the middle of jingle-bell rock she said, “Oh did you know Christina is moving back to Sydney?”
+Randomly in the middle of jingle-bell rock, she said, “Oh did you know Christina* is moving back to Sydney?”

 So there is Exhibit A. Proof number 1.
 Certifiable in court.
 Except that I lied a little bit.

 Her name is not Christina.
+Hence the fancy *.

 We have been spending lots of time together.
 Having sleepovers, going to Fiji together, drinking cocktails together, fighting a bit, watching New Girl, going shopping etc etc. I have a hammock at his flat.
-It is also where I sleep even if he is not home.
+It is also where I sleep even if he is not in town.
 (Not actually in the hammock.
 In the apartment.)

 My head told me they were probably right.
-But my magical waters knew better though.
+But my magical waters knew better.
 (Yes, I always refer to my psychic power as my magical waters.
 I know it’s gross but it’s what my mum always called it.)